-A new case study done by the Domain Name Association (DNA) shows that the New Domains like .BANK and .LAW pose an advantage when it comes to SEO performance and that these keyword-rich New gTLDs actually boost domain authority in Google search results.
+A new case study done by the Domain Name Association (DNA) shows that .BANK domains and .LAW domains pose an advantage when it comes to SEO performance and that these keyword-rich New gTLDs actually boost domain authority in Google search results.
 To get a better understanding of the findings of the study, know that Google considers two major features when populating search results: Relevance and Authority.

 What is Relevance?

 Relevance is the intent of the searcher.
 Someone searching “Where to buy a diamond ring” for example is going to populate different results than someone searching “How to clean a diamond ring”.
 The intent of the first user is to purchase a product so Google will either display e-commerce stores that sell diamond rings or brick-and-mortar jewelers in the area.
 The second user’s goal is information discovery so the search results will look completely different.